A thirty minute hike from Ashiyagawa Station (Hankyu), tucked away on Mount Rokko in Ashiya is the unique Takinochaya restaurant.

 And One More Thing...

-If you found this article helpful you might like to subscribe HERE.
+If you liked this article and video you might like to subscribe to my YouTube channel HERE.

 Address: 1 Yamaashiyacho Ashiya Hyogo